Fairytales and Other Stories

 Deanna smiled; she knew that Davack and Worf would both be fine.

 The night shift in engineering on the Enterprise was less than exciting.
 It was also the time when the fewest people were on duty in engineering.
 The camouflage of the person that slipped into engineering was nearly perfect.
-He blended with the colors on the walls.
+His combat suit’s adaptive camouflage blended with the colors on the walls.
 What few people he did encounter died very quickly and very quietly.
-Shortly after he entered engineering entire sections of the ship were plunged into darkness.
+Shortly after he entered engineering, entire sections of the ship were plunged into darkness.

 “What about Davack?”

-“I don’t know sir.
-Our internal sensors can’t locate him.
+“I don't know captain.
+Our internal sensors can't locate him.
 Tro Bin Ten warriors it seems were designed in such a way as to be nearly invisible to sensors when they want to be.
-Some kind of bio-
+They have some sort of photochromic camouflage and can produce some biochemical reaction within their bodies that can reduce electronic detection according to the Prime Minister.
+We should have kept him locked up.”

 The ship suddenly lurched throwing everyone off balance.
 “What was that?”
 Jean-